ForgeRock/ds-operator/README.md

 The deployed spec.image must work in concert with the operator.
 There are sample Dockerfiles in the ForgeOps project.

 Evaluation images have been built for you on gcr.io/forgeops-public/ds-idrepo.
 The [ds.yaml](hack/ds.yaml) Custom Resource references this image.

-Note that the operator is tranistioning from Java keystores to the use of PEM secrets.
+Note that the operator is transitioning from Java keystores to the use of PEM secrets.
 This work has not yet been merged into ForgeOps.

 The operator assume the referenced image is built for purpose, and has all the required configuration, indexes and schema for your deployment.